Zapotek/Roundabout/README.md

 The receiving peer then decides whether to include that path on its workload based on its own policies (if, for example, the path has already been followed, it will be ignored).

+Interesting fact, new nodes can seamlessly be added to the grid even during an active crawl.

 ## Architecture

 The system is naturally centered around the crawler, however the crawler by itself is